-- Describe how you will share information about state and/or local needs, policies, and priority issues for health care payment and financing officials with HRSA and public health stakeholders.
+- 1. Describe how you will share information about state needs, policies, and priority issues for state legislators and legislative officials with HRSA and public health stakeholders.
 Be sure to discuss any limitations you may face around sharing of such information (e.g., non-disclosure or confidentiality agreements). - 2.
-Describe how you will share information about HRSA programs and initiatives with health care payment and financing officials to strengthen the health care safety net.
+Describe how you will share information about HRSA programs and initiatives with state legislators and legislative officials to strengthen the health care safety net.